 The claims register is maintained and accessible electronically.
 A creditor may file a claim using CM/ECF without retaining counsel if the creditor registers for limited participation in CM/ECF.
-Instructions on limited participant CM/ECF registration are available on the Court's website, http://www.vtb.uscourts.gov.
+Instructions on limited participant CM/ECF registration are available on the Court's website.